upb-uc4/lagom-core/product_code/lagom/ReadMe.md

 If you don't have sbt installed, go home.

 ### Errors
-If you encounter any not expected errors, use following command:
+If you encounter any unexpected errors, use following command:
 ````shell script
 sbt clean
 ````